jonnor/projects/jewelry/README.md

 * Twistlock.
 Tagholes should open to other side in outer ring
-Add hole for connecting sides
+Add holes for connecting sides
 Add room for battery wire
 Add holes for connecting front
 Add slot for PCB
-More space for finger to push battery out.
-* Try mounting LEDs sideways to project outwards.
-4x at center?
-* Measure existing LED current, estimate need.
-Should stay below 20mA@3V total for 10 hour runtime.
+* Test PCB with integrated LED driver and LEDs projecting sideways
+* Test lasercut a reflector that covers electronics
 * Test painting electronics black, then clean off LED lenses using acetone/isoprop
-* Maybe integrate a stepup LED driver, if not getting enough current/light.
+* Add reverse polarity protection using PMOS.
+Ex.
+PMV50XPR, AO3401A

 Software control